 Supporting young people in a great musical tradition

 The aim of the Choral Scholarships Scheme is to enhance the growth and sustainability of the choral tradition at All Saints’ Church by encouraging school-age youngsters of appropriate ability to be integrated, fully committed members of the Choirs.
-In return for regular attendance at rehearsals and services (details of these are available from the Choir Calendar, award holders will enjoy the benefit of financial assistance with vocal/instrumental tuition up to a maximum value of £540 per annum.
+In return for regular attendance at rehearsals and services, award holders will enjoy the benefit of financial assistance with vocal/instrumental tuition up to a maximum value of £540 per annum.
 They will also gain invaluable experience of, and skills in, choral singing at a high standard in the context of traditional church liturgy.
 The Choirs undertake Cathedral visits and foreign tours, and enjoy regular social activities.
 Two former Choral Scholars have been awarded Choral Scholarships at their chosen universities.

 Subject to satisfactory progress and attendance, the award will be tenable for one year in the first instance, but it is expected that the formal end-of-year review will lead to renewal for a further year.
 Suitably qualified and experienced tutors will be appointed by the Trust in consultation with the Director of Music.
 In appropriate cases, where a successful candidate is already in receipt of lessons, every effort will be made to ensure continuity.

-Choral Scholarships are normally tenable from September each year and application forms may be downloaded here.
-Completed forms should be returned to the Parish Office no later than the middle of the previous May and marked for the attention of the Chairman of the Music Trust.
+Choral Scholarships are normally tenable from September each year and application forms may be obtained either from the Parish Office, The Causeway, Marlow, SL7 2AA, or downloaded by clicking here.
+Completed forms should be returned to the Parish Office and marked for the attention of the Chairman of the Music Trust.
 Applicants should enclose a short statement indicating why they are applying, together with a letter of recommendation from their music teacher/Head of Music.

-Enquiries are welcome at any time, and in exceptional circumstances it may be possible to consider applications other than for September.
+Enquiries are welcome at any time, and it may be possible to consider applications other than for September.

 These may be seen as half-way-house scholarships and provide regular musical training workshops giving a valuable check-up on musical development and vocal technique.
 Auditions will be similar to those for Choral Scholarships, but the standard required will be less demanding.
 The application procedure is as described above.
 Again, enquiries are welcome at any time.